Analyst, Global Infrastructure and Project Finance Group

 Fitch Ratings and Fitch Solutions are an equal opportunity / affirmative action employer, complying with all laws governing employment in each jurisdiction in which operating, and provide equal opportunity to all applicants and employees.
 All qualified applicants will be considered without regard to race, color, religion, gender, national origin, age, disability, marital or protected veteran status, sexual orientation, gender identity and other status protected by applicable laws.
+Role Description:

 Fitch Ratings is seeking a credit analyst with project finance related experience, ideally in the transportation, energy and public infrastructure sectors.
 The successful candidate will cover credits in Fitch's Global Infrastructure and Project Finance Group, or GIG.
 Fitch's GIG Group is a leader in transportation, energy, public-private partnerships, sports and project finance credit analysis, providing accurate and timely research.

-The position, while based in Chicago, will involve analytical work on credits across all sectors and regions covered by the GIG group.
+The position, while based in New York, will involve analytical work on credits across all sectors and regions covered by the GIG group.
 In particular, the position will focus on North American credits in both the PPP space and the U.S municipal finance market.
 The group maintains over 300 public and private ratings in North America, including project finance transactions, allowing for high visibility and growth potential for the successful candidate.

 Responsibilities include but are not limited to:

 - Leading ratings analysis and research on new and existing transactions;

 - Gathering and analyzing quantitative and qualitative data and legal documents for the purpose of producing ratings, publishing credit reports, and contributing to special research reports;